MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Clear-CsOnlineTelephoneNumberReservation.md

 Use the `Clear-CsOnlineTelephoneNumberReservation` cmdlet to clear a reserved list of telephone numbers before they are acquired.
 The telephone numbers will then be available for search and reservation again.

+**Note**:

+As of April 30, 2022, the existing Skype for Business PowerShell cmdlets for telephone number search and related activities will be deprecated and will no long be available for use.
+The new Teams PowerShell cmdlets for telephone number search and related activities are already available.
+For more details, see [New-CsOnlineTelephoneNumberOrder](https://docs.microsoft.com/powershell/module/teams/new-csonlinetelephonenumberorder?view=teams-ps).

 ## SYNTAX

 ```